alienfast/gulp-pipeline/README.md

 import { Preset, Clean, CleanDigest, EsLint, Images, MinifyCss, Rev, ScssLint, Sass, RollupEs, RollupCjs, RollupIife, TaskSeries } from 'gulp-pipeline' import gulp from 'gulp'

-// Utilize one of the common configs let preset = Preset.rails() // other pre-configured presets: nodeSrc, nodeLib - see preset.js and submit PRs with other common configs
+// Utilize one of the common directory structure configs let preset = Preset.rails() // other pre-configured presets: nodeSrc, nodeLib - see preset.js and submit PRs with other common configs

 // Instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. sass and sass:watch)